Activities and Community Service

 Individually the Girls Court gender-sensitive services and activities are packed with its educational, therapeutic, strength and skill-building benefits.
 These services and activities collectively strengthen and ensure that girls’ multiple service needs are holistically addressed.
 Please visit our Services/Partners page.

-What follows are some highlights of the Girls Court activities and community service projects.
+What follows are highlights for some of the Girls Court activities and community service projects offered throughout the years.

 Mother/Daughter Retreat (May 7 & 8, 2010)